Montgomery County, Illinois

 Montgomery County is a county located in the U.S. state of Illinois.
-According to the 2010 census, it had a population of 30,104.
+According to the 2020 United States census, it had a population of 28,288.
 Its county seat is Hillsboro.

 History

 Montgomery County was formed in 1821 out of Bond and Madison counties.
 It was named in honor of Richard Montgomery, an American Revolutionary War general killed in 1775 while attempting to capture Quebec City, Canada.
 Perrin's 1882 History of Montgomery County relates that the county was named in honor of Gen. Montgomery, but goes on to say that "others are dubious as to whence it received its name."

 Geography

 According to the U.S. Census Bureau, the county has a total area of 710 sqmi, of which 704 sqmi is land and 6.0 sqmi (0.8%) is water.

 Climate and weather

 In recent years, average temperatures in the county seat of Hillsboro have ranged from a low of 21 °F in January to a high of 91 °F in July, although a record low of -22 °F was recorded in February 1905 and a record high of 114 °F was recorded in July 1954.
 Average monthly precipitation ranged from 2.00 in in February to 4.31 in in May.